jyomin26/autobots-vs-decepticons/README.md

 Created an Application for Creating, Updating, Deleting Transformers and to sattle which team wins the battel.

+In order to run the app simply download the code or take clone

 Feautres:
 1.Used Rx2AndroidNetworking library for the API calls 2.Developed app using MVVM architecture